FancyStudioTeam/YAMLCord/README.md

 ---

+# YAMLCord

-FancyScript is an easy-to-use syntax for creating custom actions for Discord bots using YAML.
+YAMLCord is an easy-to-use syntax for creating custom actions for Discord bots using YAML.

 > [!WARNING]
 > This project is still in **alpha version**.
 There may be bugs and Breaking Changes.